HOW WE WORK TOGETHER

 One operator.
 One point of contact.
 No layers.

-Every email, every Slack message, every Loom update comes from me directly.
+Every email, every Slack message, every progress update comes from me directly.
 No account managers, no project coordinators, no offshore subcontractors, no "we'll get back to you" ping-pong.
 That's a feature and a limit — I respond within 48 hours on weekdays, not 8 hours, and not on weekends when I'm on night shifts.
 If that pace doesn't work, we're not a fit.

 Strict scope boundaries.